Arradondo, Minneapolis chief amid Floyd fallout, to retire - NewsBreak

 Arradondo, Minneapolis chief amid Floyd fallout, to retire

-MINNEAPOLIS — (AP) — Minneapolis Police Chief Medaria Arradondo announced Monday that he won't accept a third term as chief, a blow to a department that has been reeling since four officers were charged in George Floyd's death.
+Minneapolis Police Chief Medaria Arradondo announced Monday that he won't accept a third term as chief, a blow to a department that has been reeling since four officers were charged in George Floyd s death.

 Arradondo, 54, said he would retire in January after 32 years at the department, calling it time for a new chief to lead.